 Somewhere along the line, sandwiches were deemed lunch food only.
 Yet sandwiches (better yet, panini) could not be more dinner-worthy.
 Case in point: these panini!
-Sautéed zucchini, sun-dried tomatoes, melty mozz, and creamy parsley sauce are layered between ciabatta bread then pan-pressed to crispy, golden perfection.
+Sautéed zucchini, sun-dried tomatoes, melty mozz, and creamy herb sauce are layered between ciabatta bread then pan-pressed to crispy, golden perfection.
 Roasted potato wedges complete the meal.

 12 ounce